neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 Retriever Configuration
 ************************

-We provide implementations for the most commonly used retrievers:
+We provide implementations for the following retrievers:

+.. list-table:: List of retrievers
+   :widths: 30 100
+   :header-rows: 1

+   * - Retriever
+     - Description
+   * - :ref:`VectorRetriever <vector-retriever-user-guide>`
-- **Vector retriever**: Performs a similarity search based on a Neo4j vector index and a query text or vector.
+     - Performs a similarity search based on a Neo4j vector index and a query text or vector.
 Returns the matched `node` and similarity `score`.
+   * - :ref:`VectorCypherRetriever <vector-cypher-retriever-user-guide>`
-- **Vector Cypher retriever**: Performs a similarity search based on a Neo4j vector index and a query text or vector.
+     - Performs a similarity search based on a Neo4j vector index and a query text or vector.
 The returned results can be configured through a retrieval query parameter that will be executed after the index search.
 It can be used to fetch more context around the matched node.
-- **External retrievers**: Use these retrievers when vectors are not saved in Neo4j but in an external vector database.
-Weaviate and Pinecone vector databases are currently supported.
+   * - :ref:`HybridRetriever <hybrid-retriever-user-guide>`
-- **Hybrid and Hybrid Cypher retrievers**: These retrievers use both a vector and a full-text index in Neo4j.
+     - Uses both a vector and a full-text index in Neo4j.
+   * - :ref:`HybridCypherRetriever <hybrid-cypher-retriever-user-guide>`
+     - Same as HybridRetriever with a retrieval query similar to VectorCypherRetriever.
+   * - :ref:`Text2Cypher <text2cypher-retriever-user-guide>`
-- **Text to Cypher retriever**: Translate the user question into a Cypher query to be run against a Neo4j database (or Knowledge Graph).
+     - Translates the user question into a Cypher query to be run against a Neo4j database (or Knowledge Graph).
 The results of the query are then passed to the LLM to generate the final answer.
+   * - :ref:`WeaviateNeo4jRetriever <weaviate-neo4j-retriever-user-guide>`
+     - Use this retriever when vectors are saved in a Weaviate vector database
+   * - :ref:`PineconeNeo4jRetriever <pinecone-neo4j-retriever-user-guide>`
+     - Use this retriever when vectors are saved in a Pinecone vector database

 Retrievers all expose a `search` method that we will discuss in the next sections.

-See :ref:`retrievers`.
+.. _vector-retriever-user-guide:

 Vector Retriever
 ===================